Henderson County DWI Bail Information

 What Happens After Posting Bail

-• When You Must Appear in Court: You will receive a court date and time.
-It is imperative that you appear in court as scheduled.
+• Court appearance: You will be given a court date and time.
+It is crucial to appear in court as scheduled.

 Special Considerations in Henderson County